udacity/CarND-MPC-Project/install_Ipopt_CppAD.md

     * Call `install_ipopt.sh` with the source directory as the first argument, ex: ```./install_ipopt.sh Ipopt-3.12.7``` or ```bash install_ipopt.sh Ipopt-3.12.7```

   * **Windows:** For Windows environments there are two main options
-    * Follow Linux instructions in the Ubuntu Bash environment
+    * Follow Linux instructions in the Ubuntu Bash environment.
+Please not that install instructions should be executed from the repository directory.
+Changing to a Windows directory (ie ```cd /mnt/c .....```) can result in installation issues, particularly for Windows directories that contain spaces.
     * Use the docker container described [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/16cf4a78-4fc7-49e1-8621-3450ca938b77), which comes pre-configured with Ipopt.
 * [CppAD](https://www.coin-or.org/CppAD/)
   * Mac: `brew install cppad`